mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/ar.md

 : Specifies whether the node should show a shadow when it is lit by Lights.

 {:id="BoxNode.Texture" .text} *Texture*
-: The 3D texturebe loaded.
+: The 3D texture loaded.

 {:id="BoxNode.TextureOpacity" .number} *TextureOpacity*
 : The opacity of the node's Texture.
 Values less than zero will be treated as zero, and values greater than 100 will be treated as 100.

-{:id="BoxNode.Type" .text .ro .bo} *Type*
-: Returns the type of node as a String.

 {:id="BoxNode.Visible" .boolean} *Visible*
 : Specifies whether the component should be visible on the screen.
 Value is true if the component is showing and false if hidden.